 We account for certain investments using the equity method of accounting when it is determined that the investment provides us the ability to exercise significant influence, but not control, over the investee.
 Significant influence is generally deemed to exist if the Company has an ownership interest in the voting stock of the investee of between 20% and 50%, although other factors, such as representation on the investee's board of directors, are considered in determining whether the equity method of accounting is appropriate.
 Under the equity method of accounting, the investment, originally recorded at cost, is adjusted to recognize our share of net earnings or losses of the investee and is recognized in the consolidated statements of income under "Income from equity method investments" and also is adjusted by contributions to and distributions from the investee.
 Equity method investments are subject to impairment evaluation.
-During the period ended December 31, 2019, the Company recognized an impairment loss from equity method investment in the accompanying consolidated statements of income.
-No impairment loss was recognized on equity method investments for the years ended December 31, 2018 and 2017.
+During the period ended December 31, 2020, the Company recognized no impairment loss.